Traditional Fully Insured Plan

 - Investment goals and procedures

-- Communication resources to help your employees make better use of their plan.
+- Communication resources to help your employees make better use of their plans

-Based on the results of the review we can tailor a plan and financial arrangement that meets your corporate needs.
+Based on the review results, Clients' Edge Employee Benefits can tailor a plan and financial arrangement that meets your corporate needs.